yyeung13/oke_ocir_demo/weblogic_cluster_setup_guide_on_oci.md

 # WebLogic Cluster Setup Guide on OCI

 This guide leverages on OCI features to setup a on-prem WebLogic environment on OCI (Oracle Cloud Infrastructure).
 This is typically applicable if you are using Oracle cloud for development, functional testing or performance testing of on-prem WebLogic applications.
+This guide assumes you have basic WebLogic Administration knowledge and is familiar with WebLogic Console.

 ## Overview